 Port of Rhodes - Mandraki windmills

 The beautiful Greek island of Rhodes is the largest of the Dodecanese group of islands nestled in the Aegean Sea in the Eastern Mediterranean.

 The impressive history of Rhodes Island dates back to the 8th century BC.
 Due to its excellent strategic location, Rhodes Island was under the rule of ancient Greeks, Romans, Byzantines, Knights of Saint John, Ottoman Turks, and Italians throughout history.

 As a result, the whole island boasts impressive archaeological ruins, ancient sites, impressive medieval heritage, and different architectural influences.
-In this article, read about:

 If you are staying in Rhodes for a few more days, here are some additional posts you may find helpful:

-The port of Rhodes is located in Rhodes town, situated on the northern tip of the island.
-Rhodes town is divided into two parts, the modern part that encompasses a beautiful Mandraki harbour and the Old Town – a UNESCO World Heritage Site and one of the best-preserved medieval cities in Europe.
+Rhodes Town is divided into two parts, the modern part that encompasses a beautiful Mandraki harbour and the Old Town – a UNESCO World Heritage Site and one of the best-preserved medieval cities in Europe.

-Rhodes cruise ship terminal is situated in a large bay overlooking the Mandraki marina and the medieval walls of the Old Town.
 The cruise ship terminal features a long deepwater quay where cruise ships dock and from where cruise passengers can reach the Old Town in less than a 10-minute walk.

 Port of Rhodes - View from ship